 Klaviyo vs Mailchimp for Shopify

-Mailchimp’s Shopify integration — now facilitated through the Mailchimp for WooCommerce plugin or third-party connectors — passes basic order data but lacks the real-time sync depth and behavioral trigger flexibility that Klaviyo has.
+Mailchimp’s Shopify integration, now facilitated through the Mailchimp for WooCommerce plugin or third-party connectors, passes basic order data but lacks the live sync depth and behavioral trigger flexibility that Klaviyo has.
 Mailchimp can do abandoned cart emails; it cannot easily do “send a win-back campaign to customers who bought from category X but haven’t ordered in 60 days while excluding customers who’ve ordered in the last 14 days.”
 Klaviyo can build that segment in two minutes.

 For Shopify merchants specifically, Klaviyo is installed on a significant majority of stores doing meaningful revenue, and there’s a reason for that.
 The klaviyo shopify integration is the tightest available in the market.
 If your business is built on Shopify, Klaviyo is the default choice and the burden of proof is on any reason to use something else.